 You Already Have What It Takes to Build a Business.
 You Just Don't See It Yet.

-March 24, 20266 min read
+March 24, 20265 min read

-I grew up watching my parents run their bakeries.
-There were no funnels, no ad campaigns, no follower counts.
-There was just showing up, serving people, and building a reputation one conversation at a time.
-And somehow, it worked.
-That's where I learned that genuine relationships with customers are more powerful than any marketing trend.
+That is where I learned that genuine connection with customers is more powerful than any marketing trend.
 The modern marketing world seems to have forgotten that lesson.

 Today, the marketing industry tells you to chase mass attention.
 Go viral.
 Build a huge audience.
 So you spend your time trying to figure out the algorithm, feeling like you're constantly falling behind.
 The pressure to stand out in a noisy, digitally saturated market can be overwhelming.
-It is easy to feel like you're just not cut out for the game.

 But the game everyone is telling you to play is not the only one available.
 The real opportunity isn't about becoming an internet celebrity.
 It is about using human connection as a competitive advantage to build a powerful, sustainable business on the foundation of relationships you already have.